andrewm4894/plot-agent/README.md

 An AI-powered data visualization assistant that helps users create Plotly visualizations in Python.

+Built on LangGraph with tool-calling to reliably execute generated Plotly code in a sandbox and keep the current `fig` in sync.

 ## Installation

 You can install the package using pip: